 Language and Culture Program

-This program is for intermediate speakers or above (students who have completed more than three semesters of college-level Spanish).
+This program is for intermediate speakers or above (students who have completed four to five semesters or more of college-level Spanish) CEFR level B1.2 and above.
 In addition to required Central College Abroad courses, students earn 12-15 credits for their two language courses and choice of two or three electives from the following areas:

 All language and culture courses are worth three semester hours each.
 Courses meet four hours per week for 12 weeks during the fall semester and three hours per week for 15 weeks during the spring semester.
 Please see the course catalog to access your course options.